+There’s no need to.
 How you groom the hair in your pubic area is entirely your choice!
-It’s important to be clean, so be sure to shower or use an intimate wipe prior to your visit.
+However, it’s important to be clean, so be sure to shower or use an intimate wipe prior to your visit.

 Can a gynecologist check you on your period?

 Although not necessary, periods can affect the results of your Pap test, STI testing, vaginal discharge, and any hormonal changes.
 So, it may be best to reschedule an OB/GYN visit on your period.

 You are in control of your health care

 To get the most out of your appointment, don’t be a passive patient.
 Be informed about which test and procedures your OB/GYN may perform during the visit (Good job on clicking on this blog!).
 For any questions or concerns you want to discuss, write them down in preparation.